-- 2 tbsp semolina (sooji.
+- 2 tablespoon semolina (sooji.
 Can use cornmeal if gluten-free)

 - ½ cup powdered sugar (add a couple of tablespoons more if you like your cookies very sweet)

-- 8 tbsp vegan butter (melted or softened, at room temperature).
+- 8 tablespoon vegan butter (melted or softened, at room temperature).
 You can sub coconut oil but it will result in a different flavor.

 - Nuts like blanched almonds, pistachios etc. for garnish